 If so, then life insurance would be necessary.
-For example, if you take care of your parents or want to make sure it would cover the expenses for a funeral.
+For example, if you take care of your parents or want to make sure it covers the expenses for a funeral.

-If someone needs your money and you care about them, this is the right path.
+This is the right path if someone needs your money and you care about them.

-PolicyMe has announced an exciting product update that we believe will greatly benefit many of your readers.
+PolicyMe has announced an exciting product update that will greatly benefit many of your readers.

-They have just announced a couple’s discount that will be going live on November 15th.
+They have just announced a couple’s discount going live on November 15th.
 The promo details are as follows:

-What it is: PolicyMe’s Joint Application gives couples the opportunity to apply together online to save 5% off their term life insurance policies.
+What it is: PolicyMe’s Joint Application allows couples to apply together online to 1save 0% off the first year of the policy.